AlotarioPersonal/OmicronOS/README.md

 # OmicronOS

+THIS PROJECT IS DEPRECATED.
+I AM WORKING ON A NEW INTERACTION SYSTEM THAT WILL RELPLACE OMICRONOS ENTIRELY.

 A mock old computer operating system I made.

 I came up with this idea after my experience with some older computers, like the Apple II and some IBM PCs.I wanted to create something with a similar style, but I wanted to add a little bit more... functionality to the project.